kukaiN/modeling_in_python/corona_model/FUNC_DESCRIPTION.md

 Odd days: [A, A, A, A, A, B, B, B, B, B, C, C, C, C, C, D, D, D, D, D]<br/>
 Even days: [A, A, A, A, A, B, B, B, B, B, C, C, C, C, C]

-Then each agent will have a boolean mask that looks like the one below *the number of T and F is configurable *
+Then each agent will have a boolean mask that looks like the one below<br/>
+*the number of T and F is configurable *<br/>
     [   [T, F, T, F],<br/>
         [F, F, T, T]]